Nikoleta-v3/Game-Theory-and-Python/paper.md

 This tutorial was originally formulated to run a game theory workshop at [PyCon Namibia 2017](https://na.pycon.org/pycon-namibia-2017/).
-It has attracted the attention of the community ever since and has been used in various others events.
+It has attracted the attention of the community ever since and has been used in other events.

 # Acknowledgements

-The tutorial has been made possible due to the existence of the open source package [Axelrod-Python](https://github.com/Axelrod-Python/Axelrod).
+The tutorial has been made possible due to the existence of the open-source package [Axelrod-Python](https://github.com/Axelrod-Python/Axelrod).
 We would like to express our appreciation to the maintainers of the package as well as anyone that has ever contributed to it.